A viral fever is any fever that happens as a result of a viral infection. Viruses are tiny germs that spread easily from person to person.

 - Children ages 0 to 3 months: Rectal temperature is 100.4°F (38°C) or higher.

-- Children ages 6 to 24 months: Rectal temperature is above 102°F (39°C) and lasts for more than a day.
-If they have other symptoms, such as a cough or diarrhea, you may want to call sooner.
+- Children ages 6 to 24 months: Rectal temperature is above 102°F (39°C) that lasts for more than a day.
+If they have other symptoms, such as a rash, cough, or diarrhea, you may want to call sooner.

 For children 2 and older, call their doctor if they have a fever that repeatedly rises above 104°F (40°C).
 Also seek medical advice if your child has a fever and:

 - They seem unusually lethargic and irritable or have other severe symptoms.

 - The fever lasts longer than three days.